MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

 [Progressive Web Apps](https://developer.mozilla.org/Apps/Progressive) (PWAs) provide access to open web technologies, to provide cross-platform interoperability.
 PWAs provide your users with an app-like experience that's customized for their devices.

-PWAs are websites that are **[progressively enhanced](https://alistapart.com/article/understandingprogressiveenhancement)** to function like installed apps on supporting platforms, and like regular web sites on other browsers.
+PWAs are websites that are **[progressively enhanced](https://alistapart.com/article/understandingprogressiveenhancement)** to function like installed, native apps on supporting platforms, while functioning like regular websites on other browsers.

 The qualities of a PWA combine **the best of the web and compiled apps**.
 PWAs run in browsers, like websites.
 But PWAs also have access to app features; for example:
 *  A PWA can still work when the device is offline.